skyflowapi/skyflow-react-native/README.md

 ```
 For the `getBearerToken` parameter, pass a helper function that retrieves a Skyflow bearer token from your backend.
 This function will be invoked when the SDK needs to insert or retrieve data from the vault.
 A sample implementation is shown below.

-For example, if the response of the consumer tokenAPI is in the below format
+For example, if the response of the your backend bearer tokenAPI is in the below format

 ```
 {